-The [ADF4355-2](#) permits use of either differential or single-ended reference sources.
-For differential sources, set the reference mode bit (Bit DB9) to 1, and set it to 0 for single-ended sources.
+The [ADF4355](#) permits use of either differential or single-ended reference sources.

 For optimum integer boundary spur performance, use the single-ended setting for all references up to 250 MHz (even if using a differential reference signal).
 Use the differential setting for reference frequencies above 250 MHz.